-In addition to including the order of service to advise mourners of the schedule of events during the funeral service, a funeral program can be utilized to further memorialize the family’s loved one.
-Some things that can be suggested to the family to include in a funeral program for maximum customization are:
+In addition to including the schedule of events during the funeral service, a program can further memorialize the family’s loved one.

-Photographs: The cover of most funeral programs will contain a photograph of the deceased.
+Photographs: The cover of most funeral programs will contain a photograph.
 Whether the family wishes to include a picture of their loved one in younger years or one that reflects how the deceased looked recently — the option is theirs.

-Readings: During the funeral service, certain family and friends may have been selected to read a scripture reading or a poem.
-In the funeral program, the name of the individual to perform the reading can be mentioned.
+Readings: During the funeral service, certain family and friends may read scripture or a poem.
+You also can mention the name of the individual performing the reading.

-Funeral Poems and Scripture: Another option client families can choose to include in the funeral service program are funeral poems or scripture.
-Perhaps there was a particular poem that was special to the deceased?
-Some families may choose a famous poem to include in the funeral program that speaks to their feelings.
+Funeral Poems and Scripture: Another option client families can choose to include in the funeral service program is funeral poems or scripture.
 For example, Ecclesiastics 3:1-8, Canon Henry Scott Hollands’s “Death is Nothing At All,” or — a personal favorite — Mary Elizabeth Frye’s “I Did Not Die.”
-If there is space inside the program, they can be included there; otherwise, the back cover can be used.
+You can include them inside the program or the back cover.

-Pallbearers: Typically, the back cover of the funeral service program is reserved for any messages from the family to other mourners, such as one that thanks them for their attendance.
-Additionally, the names of the pallbearers are usually listed there as well.
+Pallbearers: Typically, the back cover of the funeral program is reserved for messages from the family, such as one thanking people for their attendance.
+Additionally, it usually lists the names of the pallbearers as well.
 Other options would be to include a short biography of the deceased.

-The flexibility of these funeral program templates enables the funeral director to not only easily customize and print them in-house, it also enables the family to receive a completely customized funeral program for their loved one’s life celebration.
+The flexibility of these templates enables the funeral director to easily customize and print them in-house.
+It also enables the family to receive a completely custom funeral program for their loved one’s life celebration.

 Download Tribute Center for free to create funeral programs and other funeral stationery products for the families you serve!